An Algorithm for the Assignment Game Beyond Additive Valuations: Proofs for Section

+\begin{proof}{Proof of Theorem~\ref{thm:hardness}} We follow a very similar plan to the proof of Theorem~\ref{thm:hardness2}.
+Using the same integer knapsack problem, we again define an instance of the assignment game with items $S' = \{j_1, j_2\mid j\in S\}$, and buyers $i_j^1, i_j^2, i_j^3$ for each $j\in S$ with unit-demand, quasilinear utilities identical to those defined in the proof of Theorem~\ref{thm:hardness2}.
+Then, define a buyer $i_0$ with utility function as in Definition~\ref{def:nqbr} and valuation function $v_{i_0}(T) = 2C\sum_{j\in T}(\mathbf{1}_{\{j_1, j_2\}\cap T\ne \emptyset}) w_j$.
+As before, $v_{i_0}$ is an additive valuation function over the items in $S'$, but only values at most one copy of each item.
+For $r_{i_0}$, we have $C$ equal to the budget and $\alpha = 2C(1+\sum_{j\in S}w_j)$.
+Consider any competitive equilibrium $(\mu, p)$.
+As in the proof of Theorem~\ref{thm:hardness}, we know that $p_{j_1} = p_{j_2} = c_j$ for all items $j\in S$.
+We also know that that $\mu(i_0)$ contains at most one of $j_1,j_2$ for each $j\in S$.
+For any bundle $T$ where the sum of the costs $c_j$ is greater than $C$, we know that

-Thus, $i_0$ must be matched to a bundle $\mu(i_0)$ with total cost at most $C$ that has the maximum total weight, which is exactly the optimal solution to the original integer knapsack problem.
-We conclude that computing a competitive equilibrium is at least as hard as the integer knapsack problem, which is NP-hard \end{proof}
+We see that $i_0$ cannot be matched to any bundle $T$ whose costs sum to greater than $C$.
+By identical reasoning to the proof of Theorem~\ref{thm:hardness2}, we see that $i_0$ must be matched to a bundle $\mu(i_0)$ with total cost at most $C$ that has the maximum total weight, which is exactly the optimal solution to the original integer knapsack problem.
+Thus, computing a competitive equilibrium is at least as hard as the integer knapsack problem, which is NP-hard. \end{proof}